jasongrimes/grimesit-mm/_pages/about.md

 Now I own [**Grimes IT, LLC**](https://grimesit.com), a small business building web applications and providing technical products and services.
-I have no employees,
-but I'm supported by a network of friends and seasoned experts in systems, design, development, and business, to whom I am grateful.
+I'm supported by a network of friends and seasoned experts in systems, design, development, and business, to whom I am grateful.

 I am a fixer.
 A pragmatist.
 I like to solve useful problems.